mitkonikov/SchoolNet/readme.md

 We have example databases that will help you set up this project, private informations (such as account info. or statistical user information) will never be made public!

-In the XAMPP's installation folder, you are going to see `mysql` folder, in the `data` folder you would put the three example database folders.
+In the XAMPP's installation folder, you are going to see `mysql` folder, in the `data` folder you would put the four example database folders.

+We will later provide Schema-only files for even cleaner database.

 ##### STEP 5: Port setup